 When it comes to sending bad news in an email, such as an employee leaving, something you have to escalate to your manager or telling an applicant they haven’t received the job, it can be difficult to formulate these into words and therefore can cloud the severity of the message.

-If you’ve got bad news to include in your emails, be straight and concise about it, making sure that you include all the relevant information that can help to resolve the problem.
-If you’re adding citations to your work, you can do so professionally using tools like Cite It In or State of writing.
+If you’ve got bad news to include in your emails, be straight forward and concise about it, making sure that you include all the relevant information that can help to resolve the problem.

-Respond to your emails as quickly as you can since the HR department moves very quickly.
+Although not directly related to the actual writing process of your emails, it’s always best to respond to your emails as quickly as you can since the HR department can move very quickly.

-“However, don’t get bogged down in your emails so much so that it affects the rest of your work.
-Perhaps set yourself timers to check your emails once every two hours to ensure you never miss anything important” – explains Joseph Jenkins, an HR Manager at Academized and Huffington Post writer.
+“However, it’s important to remember not to get bogged down in your emails so much so that it affects the rest of your work.
+Perhaps set yourself timers to check your emails once every two hours to ensure you never miss anything important” explains Joseph Jenkins, an HR Manager at Academized and Huffingtonpost writer.

-For many of us, it’s a habit to tap out an email quickly and click send but how many times do you actually take the time to read through your message to ensure it’s accurate?
+For many of us, it’s force of habit to tap out an email quickly and then click send but how many times do you actually take the time to read through your message to ensure that it’s precise?

-If you’re not reviewing your emails, not only could the message itself be wrong, but any facts and figures you’ve included could also be wrong which, in turn, could cause tremendous problems down the line.
-Don’t forget to format your emails, so they are easy to read.
+If you’re not checking your emails, not only could the message itself be wrong, but any facts and figures you’ve included could also be wrong which, in turn, could cause tremendous problems down the line.
+Don’t forget to format your emails so they are easy to read.

 - Grammarix – An online grammar checking tool to ensure your grammar is perfect before sending.

-Emails aren’t the only form of communication available, and some other channels may be better suited for the message you’re trying to send.
+While emails exist, it’s important to remember that this isn’t the only form of communication you have, and some other channels may be better suited for the message you’re trying to send.

-For example, it may be far more beneficial to hold a conversation about a job opportunity over the phone.
-If you’re talking about lots of little details, perhaps an instant message app would be more effective for getting the message across.
+For example, emailing someone about a job opportunity may be far more beneficial to hold the conversation over the phone.
+If you’re talking about lots of little details, perhaps an instant message app would be better and more effective for getting the message across.